flyinglightspeck/FLS/v5/README.md

 4. Choose ArduPilot and select Custom firmware file... from the dropdown menu.
 5. Hit Ok then browse and choose the `.apj` file you downloaded.
 6. Wait until installation completes.
 Disconnect and connect and the board again.

+You can load the parameters from `fls_v5.3.params` instead on setting them step by step using QGroundControl or Mission Planner.
+Review all the changes before writing the values to check if they match your setup.

 ### Choose Frame Type